simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-lambda-functions.md

 ##### Implementation

 The origin response function is associated with the corresponding CloudFront trigger point.
-The function gets triggered when an response is returned from the CloudFront origin.
-Within the origin response function we want to resize the image and return the resized image.
-Therefore the steps for the implementation of the origin response function are:
+The function is triggered when a response is returned from the CloudFront origin.
+Within the origin response function, we want to resize the image and return the resized image.
+Therefore, the steps for implementing the origin response function are as follows:

-1. Intercept the origin response and check if resizing parameters are provided.
-Otherwise return the original response.
+1. Intercepts the origin response and checks if resizing parameters are provided.
+If not, the original response is returned.
-2. Get the image from the S3 Bucket.
+2. Retrieve the image from the S3 bucket.
-3. Resize the image with Sharp and the provided resizing parameters.
+3. Resize the image using Sharp and the resize parameters provided.
 4. Return the resized image.

 ```typescript
 import { CloudFrontResultResponse } from "aws-lambda";